42AGV/ft_transcendence/README.md

 ./scripts/generate-openapi.sh [options]
 ```

 By default, `./scripts/generate-openapi.sh` is analogous to running `make gen` as it creates both yaml file and generated webapp files.
-If you intend to separately build either webapp api generated files you can run `make gen-webapp` , or the swagger-spec.yaml file you can run `make spec`.
-To generate only webapp generated files pass the `--no-spec` or `--ns` option to the script or run `make gen-webapp`.
+If you intend to separately build either webapp api generated files or the swagger-spec.yaml you have different options: To generate only webapp generated files pass the `--no-spec` or `--ns` option to the script or run `make gen-webapp`.
 To generate only swagger spec pass the `--no-gen` or `-ng` option to the script or run `make spec`.

 ### Seed the database